Cartan projections of some non-reductive subgroups and proper actions on homogeneous spaces: Introduction

-Using Fact~\ref{fact:Kob92-1}, Kobayashi~\cite{Kob92}, \cite{Kob97} proved that $\SL(n, \K) / \SL(m, \K)$ does not admit a compact Clifford--Klein form when $n \geqslant 3m/2 + \delta(m, \K)$. \item Applying Zimmer's cocycle superrigidity theorem, Zimmer~\cite{Zim94}, Labourie--Mozes--Zimmer~\cite{LMZ95} proved that $\SL(n, \K)/\SL(m, \K)$ does not admit a compact Clifford--Klein form when $n \geqslant \max \{ 2m, 5 \}$. \item Improving (ii), Labourie--Zimmer~\cite{Lab-Zim95} proved that $\SL(n, \K)/\SL(m, \K)$ does not admit a compact Clifford--Klein form when $n \geqslant m+3$ and $\K = \R$ or $\C$.
+Using Fact~\ref{fact:Kob92-1}, Kobayashi~\cite{Kob92}, \cite{Kob97} proved that $\SL(n, \K) / \SL(m, \K)$ does not admit a compact Clifford--Klein form when $n \geqslant 3m/2 + \delta(m, \K)$. \item Applying Zimmer's cocycle superrigidity theorem, Zimmer~\cite{Zim94}, Labourie--Mozes--Zimmer~\cite{LMZ95} proved that $\SL(n, \K)/\SL(m, \K)$ does not admit a compact Clifford--Klein form when $n \geqslant \max \{ 2m, 5 \}$. \item Improving the results in \cite{Zim94} and \cite{LMZ95}, Labourie--Zimmer~\cite{Lab-Zim95} proved that $\SL(n, \K)/\SL(m, \K)$ does not admit a compact Clifford--Klein form when $n \geqslant m+3$ and $\K = \R$ or $\C$.
 As far as the author understands, although they gave a proof only for $\K = \R$, it equally works for $\K = \C$, while not for $\K = \Ha$. \item Using Cartan projections (while not Fact~\ref{fact:Kob92-1}), Benoist~\cite{Ben96} proved that $\SL(m+1, \K) / \SL(m, \K)$ does not admit a compact Clifford--Klein form when $m$ is even. \item Applying the estimate of matrix coefficients, Shalom~\cite{Sha00} proved that $\SL(n, \K) / \SL(2, \K)$ does not admit a compact Clifford--Klein form when $n \geqslant 4$. \item Comparing relative Lie algebra cohomology and de Rham cohomology, Tholozan~\cite{Tho15+} and the author \cite{Mor17Selecta} proved that $\SL(n, \R) / \SL(m, \R)$ does not admit a compact Clifford--Klein form when $m$ is even.
-Note that their proofs do not work for $\K = \C$ or $\Ha$. \end{enumerate} There are two other closely related results: \begin{enumerate}[label = (\roman*)] \item[(vi)] For $n \geqslant 1$, let $\alpha_n \colon \SL(2, \R) \to \SL(n, \R)$ be the $n$-dimensional irreducible real representation of $\SL(2, \R)$.
-Applying the estimate of matrix coefficients, Margulis~\cite{Mar97} proved that $\SL(n, \R) / \alpha_n(\SL(2, \R))$ does not admit a compact Clifford--Klein form when $n \geqslant 4$. \item[(vii)] Given a reductive Lie group $G$, let $G_\theta = K \ltimes \p$ denote the associated \emph{Cartan motion group}.
-For $m \geqslant 2$, let $\varepsilon(m, \K)$ be as in Theorem~\ref{thm:main-sl}, and define $\varepsilon'(m, \K)$ as follows:
+Note that their proofs do not work for $\K = \C$ or $\Ha$. \end{enumerate}